 Second, everything from a substance called bentonite (an impure clay) to fish bladders (yes, I’m serious!) are used to fine, or clarify, wine.
-Although research is limited, that which does exist indicates wine fined with wheat gluten remains gluten free (again, this is rarely the case).
+Although research is limited, that which does exist indicates wine fined with wheat gluten remains gluten-free (again, this is rarely the case).

 The bottom line on wine: If you drink wine and have no issues, carry on (in moderation, of course!).
 If you drink wine and have unexplained symptoms of celiac disease or gluten sensitivity, you may want to consider eliminating the wine, at least for a time, to determine if that relieves your symptoms.
 It could be something non-celiac related that is causing your symptoms, so you will need to do some digging to figure this out.